2019 was our third vintage here at the vineyard. We are pleased with what we have acheived so far, but there is still so much more to come.

 2019 was the year to shift down a gear and settle into the ride.
 At least a little bit.

 My first half of the year focussed around blending and bottling the 2018 vintage.
 Aside from a couple of mischievous tanks, the winemaking went incredibly smoothly.
 Huge yield (for us), exceptional quality, and the freedom to take our time and mull over every decision.
 If you’ve tried any of the 2018 vintages (Branwen, Kerner, Bacchus), I hope you’ll agree that we succeeded in making wines that are at least as good as those made under the previous owners.
 Winning silver medals for both of our entries at the Wine GB West Awards was an incredible feeling.
 Coming up in 2020, we will see the release of 2018 Severn Vale, Madeleine Angevine, plus a couple of new exciting additions to our range – Sauvignon Blanc, and Orange Kerner.
 The wine release schedule is never ending!
-If you'd like to read more about our winemaking experience and ethos, read my previous blog.

 At this point, I’d like to thank all of the people that contributed to the vintage.
 Our fantastic, supportive team of pickers, those who went the extra mile and offered to help us in the vineyard, Brad from Majestic Worcester, and Helen & Matthew from Lumiere for helping us in the winery, our two work experience helpers, and of course Simon Day from Sixteen Ridges for holding our hand through the winemaking process.
 We are, and will always be, grateful.